-The roles and respective responsibilities of all NSF staff, and the awardee Institution, are discussed in detail and by life-cycle stage.
-This document provides specific guidance and suggestions, elaborating on the concepts in Chapters I-IV.
-It includes a detailed explanation of the primary role of the PO (also variously called the "Program Manager" or "Program Director" within NSF).
-This module also elaborates on the roles of other individuals - such as the Grants officer, PAT, Business Oversight Team and DDLFP - who support and work with the PO throughout the life cycle of a large facility project.
+The roles and respective responsibilities of all NSF staff, and the Awardee Institution, are discussed in detail and by life-cycle stage.
+This document provides specific guidance and suggestions, elaborating on the concepts in Chapters I-IV above.
+It includes a detailed explanation of the primary role of the PO (also variously referred to within NSF as the "Program Manager" or "Program Director").
+This module also elaborates on the roles of other individuals - such as the Grants Officer, PAT, Business Oversight Team and DDLFP - who support and work with the PO throughout the life cycle of a large facility project.
 As a supporting module to the rest of the Manual, the intent of this document is to avoid replication of information already provided there while adding context and breadth.